44yyyy/LLM-Security-Proxy/README.md

 ![4](Screenshots/4.jpg)

 **The Problem:**
 While testing, I encountered a massive false-positive issue.
 When I sent a prompt containing PII, I intended it to pass the prompt injection check and then be processed by `clear_pii`.
 However, the classifier flagged it as a malicious injection with 99.8% confidence and blocked the request.
-A another test without PII passed perfectly.
+Tests without PII were passing perfectly.

 Here is a demonstration: